rbasniak/ngx-rbk-utils/README.md

 * `NgRxInitialized`: this actions is dispatched to flag when `NGXS` is initialized in the client application.

-* `DatabaseStatesInitialized`: this action is dispatched when all actions in the `initializationRequiredActions` property are dispatched.

 * `PushLocalLoading`: this action is dispatched when an http request is started with the loading behavior flag set to `toast`

 * `PopLocalLoading`: this action is dispatched when an http request with the loading behavior flag set to `toast` is finished